MangoFizz/balltze/README.md

 mercury install balltze
 ```

-Note that the builds on Mercury includes the experimental features, so if you want to
+NOTE: The builds available on Mercury include the experimental features, so if you want to
-use the mod without them, you can download the latest release from the releases page.
+use the mod without them, download the latest release from the GutHub's releases page instead.

 ## Building
 ### Requirements